mari-code-l/MS1-project/readme.md

 * Tested "Home" bar to ensure that it will be directed to each page and positioned properly.
 * Tested "About me" bar to ensure that it will be directed to each page and positioned properly.
 * Tested "Contact" bar to ensure that it will be directed to each page and positioned properly.
-* Tested the "Download CV" button to ensure that will open the CV when it is being clicked.
+* Tested the "Download CV" in every page button to ensure that will open the CV when it is being clicked.
-* Tested the "Hire me" button to ensure that it will point to the "Contact Information".
+* Tested the "Hire me" button in every pages to ensure that it will point to the "Contact Information".
 * Tested the social links in every pages to ensure that is being directed to the social media account.
 * Tested navigation menu to ensure that it will collapse and will show the hamburger button when it's on mobile size.
 * Tested the contact form to ensure that the "Name, Email and Message" are required to fill up.